 As a State of California retiree, you are eligible to enroll in the state's Retiree Vision Program, which is offered through Vision Service Plan (VSP).
 The Retiree Vision Program provides vision care coverage for you and your eligible dependents.

-VSP obtains eligibility information from CalPERS so it is important that you keep your home/mailing address current at all times, even if your retirement check is deposited directly to your bank account.
-This information helps ensure that you receive timely information regarding your state vision benefits that will be mailed to you by CalHR, or VSP.
+VSP obtains eligibility information from CalPERS therefore it is important that you keep your home/mailing address current at all times, even if your retirement check is deposited directly to your bank account.
+An accurate mailing address ensures that you receive timely information regarding your state vision benefits that CalHR and VSP mails to you.
 Please report address changes to CalPERS at the address below (be sure to include your Social Security number and telephone number):

 P. O. Box 942715Sacramento, CA 94229-2715

-If you are a retired state employee and have any questions regarding your eligibility, contact CalPERS' Member Account Management Division toll free at: 1-888-225-7377.
+If you are a retired state employee and have any questions regarding your eligibility, contact CalPERS' Member Account Management Division toll-free at: (888) 225-7377.

-Open enrollment is a time set aside each year when eligible employees can enroll, or add/delete family members.
-The annual open enrollment period for the Retiree Vision Program is usually every September-October.
-The effective date for actions made during open enrollment will be January 1st of the following year.
+Open Enrollment is a time set aside each year when eligible retirees can enroll or add/delete family members.
+The annual Open Enrollment period for the Retiree Vision Program is usually every September through October.
+The effective date for actions made during Open Enrollment will be January 1st of the following year.

-During open enrollment, retirees may enroll by choosing one of these three convenient options:
+During Open Enrollment, retirees may enroll by choosing one of these convenient options: